 Remote Connect ProjectTo improve the quality of life for those affected by disabilities by providing weekly support sessions, information and connections via a closed and private web service.

-A conversation with a remote Special Education School Teacher prompted thoughts and discussions about how ASA (Asperger Services Australia Ltd) could assist and support carers, families and individuals with disabilities in remote areas of Australia.
+A conversation with a remote Special Education School Teacher prompted thoughts and discussions about how ASA (Asperger Services Australia Ltd) could assist and support carers, families and individuals with disabilities in remote areas of Queensland.